Thetford Singers Frequently Asked Questions

 Is there a uniform?

-Yes – for formal concerts ladies wear a red top with black long skirt or trousers.
+Yes – for formal concerts ladies wear a black top with long black skirt or trousers.
+A red rose is provided by the choir.
 Gents wear black shirt and trousers with a red bow tie.
-When more suitable to the occasion we also wear all black.

 Can children join the choir?